willowell/willowell/CV.md

 https://github.com/willowell

-## Full-Stack Software Developer
+## Software Developer

 Agile, user- and detail-oriented with 3+ years experience.
 Loves learning, experimenting with, and staying up-to-date with computer technologies and best practices.
-Strives to deliver a superior UX and DX.
+Strives to deliver an accessible, superior UX and DX.
 Designs solutions with a test-driven, domain-driven, and functional- and immutable-first approach, focusing on ["Parse, don't validate"](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) and the ["Functional Core, Imperative Shell"](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) pattern.

+## Areas of Interest

+* Web Accessibility
+* Progressive Enhancement
+* Referential Transparency
+* Exploratory Programming

 ## Work Experience